ebwardgroup/Bamazon/README.md

 Amazon-like storefront using MySQL

 ## Overview
-You as a customer can select from a few common household items and order them through this app.
+You as a customer can select from a few common household items and pretend-order them through this app.

 ## Usage
 - Save the required files to your computer